Icinga/icinga2/doc/14-features.md

 standardized way to collect, process, and export telemetry data, making it easier to integrate with numerous [monitoring and observability](https://opentelemetry.io/docs/collector/components/exporter/) tools effortlessly.

-!!! note

-    This feature has successfully been tested with OpenTelemetry Collector, Prometheus OTLP receiver, OpenSearch Data Prepper, and Grafana Mimir.
-However, it should work with any backend that supports the OTLP HTTP protocol as well.

 In order to enable this feature, you can use the following command:

 ```bash